 1 (B) Each manager is an agent of the limited liability company for the 2 purpose of its activities, and an act of a manager, including the signing of an instrument in the 3 limited liability company's name, for apparently carrying on in the ordinary course the limited 4 liability company's activities or activities of the kind carried on by the limited liability company 5 binds the limited liability company, unless the manager had no authority to act for the limited 6 liability company in the particular matter and the person with which the manager was dealing 7 knew or had notice that the manager lacked authority.
 8 (C) An act of a manager which is not apparently for carrying on in the 9 ordinary course the limited liability company's activities or activities of the kind carried on by 10 the limited liability company binds the limited liability company only if the act was authorized 11 under Section 407.
-12 13 Reporters' Notes 13 14 15 Source - RUPA § 301.
-16 17 18 19 20 21 22 This section differs somewhat from ULLCA § 301, because this Draft follows RUPA in providing for statements of authority.
+12 Reporters' Notes 13 14 Reporters' Notes Source - RUPA § 301.
+13 13 14 15 16 17 18 19 20 21 Source - RUPA § 301.
+This section differs somewhat from ULLCA § 301, because this Draft follows RUPA in providing for statements of authority.
 Compare Section 302 (statements of authority) with ULLCA § 301(c) (providing a somewhat comparable but more limited effect for statements in the articles of organization).
+The RUPA approach is preferable, because it allows "duplicate filing" in the real estate records without the need to file the entire articles of organization in those 13 14 15 16 17 18 19 20 21 22 Source - RUPA § 301.
+This section differs somewhat from ULLCA § 301, because this Draft follows RUPA in providing for statements of authority.
+Compare Section 302 (statements of authority) with ULLCA § 301(c) (providing a somewhat comparable but more limited effect for statements in the articles of organization).
 The RUPA approach is preferable, because it allows "duplicate filing" in the real estate records without the need to file the entire articles of organization in those records.
-See Section 302(c)(2) of this Draft.
-23 SECTION 302.
-STATEMENT OF LIMITED LIABILITY COMPANY 24 AUTHORITY.
-25 (a) A limited liability company may deliver to the [Secretary of State] for filing a 26 statement of limited liability company authority.
-The statement: 27 (1) must include the name of the limited liability company and the street
+See Section 302(c)(2) and (3) of this Draft.
+13 14 15 16 17 18 19 20 21 22 23 Source - RUPA § 301.
+This section differs somewhat from ULLCA § 301, because this Draft follows RUPA in providing for statements of authority.
+Compare Section 302 (statements of authority) with ULLCA § 301(c) (providing a somewhat comparable but more limited effect for statements in the articles of organization).
+The RUPA approach is preferable, because it allows "duplicate filing" in the real estate records without the need to file the entire articles of organization in those records.
+See Section 302(c)(2) and (3) of this Draft.
+SECTION 302.
+STATEMENT OF LIMITED LIABILITY COMPANY 13 14 15 16 17 18 19 20 21 22 23 Source - RUPA § 301.
+This section differs somewhat from ULLCA § 301, because this Draft follows RUPA in providing for statements of authority.
+Compare Section 302 (statements of authority) with ULLCA § 301(c) (providing a somewhat comparable but more limited effect for statements in the articles of organization).
+The RUPA approach is preferable, because it allows "duplicate filing" in the real estate records without the need to file the entire articles of organization in those records.
+See Section 302(c)(2) and (3) of this Draft.
+SECTION 302.
+STATEMENT OF LIMITED LIABILITY COMPANY AUTHORITY.